yusrililhm/h8-assignment-2/README.md

 ```

 ## Endpoints
+Http method and path you can use for this application
 | No. | Method |        Path        |       Description        |
 |-----|--------|--------------------|--------------------------|
 | 1   | POST   |  /orders           | Create new order         |